 Seek Treatment on Land

-It may be that the best thing to do is to seek treatment in port.
-This does, of course, depend on where you are sailing, but in a lot of places, it can be a good option to seek medical care on land.
+This does of course, depend on where you are sailing – but in a lot of places, it can be a good option to seek medical care on land.

 If you have something like a filling that is needed, which can be fixed relatively quickly, you may be able to get this done in port.
-It may be expensive though so keep this in mind.
+It may be expensive though, so keep this in mind.

 The cruise line may help you find a dentist on land, but generally speaking, you would be on your own to try and sort this out.